automock/automock.dev/docs/api-reference/unitreference-api.md

 `identifier` parameter for the token linked to the dependency and include a metadata object.
 This metadata reference provides a detailed way for Automock to distinguish various class dependencies.

-Different adapters may suggest distinct interfaces for `ReferenceMetadata`, tailored to their specific needs.
+Different adapters may suggest distinct interfaces for `IdentifierMetadata`, tailored to their specific needs.
 Check the documentation of the installed adapter for precise details.

 The method then returns a `StubbedInstance` of the specified class associated with the provided token.